captainbanaynays/dice-roller/README.md

 # Dice Roller

 Simple program that rolls dice for TTRPGs.
-Uses XdY[+-]Z[-dDaA] format,
+Uses XdY[+-]Z[-dac] format,
 where:

 - X: number of dice
 - Y: number of sides
 - Z: weight to be added/subtracted
-- d/D: roll with disadvantage
+- d: roll with disadvantage
-- a/A: roll with advantage
+- a: roll with advantage
+- c: critical damage roll (double dice)